paty-oliveira/sql-coding-challenge/README.md

 - Refactoring
 - Test again until all tests pass

 The challenges are based on [Codewars](https://www.codewars.com/) exercises.
+The SQL engine is PostgreSQL 9.6 and the tests cases are based on Behavior Driven Development of Ruby.

 1. [Trimming the Field](challenge01)